How to patent an idea or invention

 Generally speaking, the idea or invention must be kept secret and not sold or commercially used until you apply for a patent.

-Australia, the US, Canada and some other countries have 12 month grace periods.
+Australia, New Zealand, the US, Canada and some other countries have 12 month grace periods.
 So, if your idea or invention was secret up until less than 12 months ago, you may be able to obtain patent rights by acting quickly.

 Registering a patent

 ‘Patent registration’ is often used as a synonym for ‘granted patent’.
 Once a patent has been granted, the grant is automatically officially recorded with the Patent Office.
-There is no facility or need to register a patent once it is granted.
+There is no need to register a patent once it is granted.